semihkagan/PyMyHttpServer/README.md

 pip install colorama
 ```

+### Note ❗
-**Note:** This script is designed to run with Python and does not support execution of PHP, Node.js, or other similar server-side scripting languages.
+**This script is designed to run with Python and does not support execution of PHP, Node.js, or other similar server-side scripting languages.**